svmiller/svmiller.github.io/research.md

 {% include image.html url="/images/falklands-rally-1982.jpg" caption="Argentine citizens rally in April 1982 at May Square in Buenos Aires, demonstrating support for their government's recent invasion of the British-held Falkland Islands.
 (Panta Astiazaran, AFP, Getty Images)" width=400 align="right" %}

 My research focuses on international conflict, particularly over the distribution of territory.
-I examine the effect these territorial issues have on domestic politics, particularly at the level of the individual citizen.
+I examine the effect these territorial issues have on domestic politics, with a focus at the level of the individual citizen.
 Here, you can find materials relevant to my published research and research in progress.

 I also provide titles for some working papers and works in progress below.
 I provide full links for these papers when I believe they are ready for peer review.
 Feel free to contact me if you are interested in some of these projects.
 [My CV](http://svmiller.com/cv/) contains more information about where some of these projects are in the peer review process.